 Sperm friendly lubricants are important when you're trying to conceive.
 Regular lubricants, like Astroglide and KY Jelly, have been shown in research to inhibit sperm movement, cause DNA damage, and even kill sperm.

 Here are some sperm friendly lubricant options.
 All of the following lubricants passed laboratory testing and were deemed sperm friendly.

 Pre~Seed (aka PreSeed)

 You can purchase Pre~Seed in a tube, along with applicators.
-(Ideally, the product should be applied with the applicator, near the cervix.)
+Ideally, the product should be applied with the applicator, near the cervix.
 It is also available in a multi-use tube without applicators.

 Yes Baby is a fertility friendly lubricant developed in the U.K. What's unique about Yes Baby is that it's certified organic by the U.K.'s Soil Association.